-by Marcia Hinds – Megan and Ryan’s Mom
+by Marcia Hinds

 Finding a doctor who knows how to treat autism still remains to be one of a parent’s biggest challenges.
 NOT ALL DOCTORS are created equal!
 And finding the right one sometimes takes time.
-There is a shortage of doctors who know what autism really is or how to treat it.
+There is a shortage of doctors who know what autism really is and how to treat it.
 Most still mistakenly believe autism is a developmental disorder.
 Our physicians are just starting to learn about autism and the immune connection.
 But the good news is that the medical revolution has started.
-Our doctors are finally starting to learn that when a child’s compromised immune systems can be repaired and starts to function again, children get better.
-And some like my son, can even fully recover to lead “typical” lives.
-But there is much more work to be done, since the general public and many doctors don’t know this is even possible.
+Our doctors are finally starting to learn that when a child’s compromised immune systems can be repaired and starts to function again.
+Our children can get better.
+And some like my son, can even fully recover and lead “typical” lives.
+But there is much more work to be done.

 The term “autism” simply describes a collection of symptoms look different in every child.
 Maybe if we stopped calling it “autism” and instead referred to it as what it is “a messed up immune system” more children would get proper medical intervention.